Secondhand Daylight: Release

 The album was originally released as an LP (with a gatefold sleeve) and as a cassette in March 1979.
 It peaked at No. 38 on the UK Albums Chart.
 The album was subsequently released as a budget album on LP, cassette and CD in the late 1980s.
 A remastered edition of the album was released by Virgin/EMI in 2007, along with the other three of the band's first four studio albums, including four bonus tracks and liner notes by Kieron Tyler.
 The original artwork featured an illustration by Ian Pollack, photography by Richard Rayner-Canham and typography by Malcolm Garrett.

 Reception

 Upon its release, Secondhand Daylight was hailed in the NME.
 Reviewer Nick Kent described songs like "Feed the Enemy" as "very Low-period Bowiesque", due to the "stray saxophone bleats and lulling synthesiser chords".
-Sounds was less positive; music journalist Garry Bushell declared that Magazine were in "retreat to the '70s progressive lie".
+The Guardian wrote that the album "explores the mixture of keyboards, saxophone and Howard Devoto's Rottenesque vocals in a professional, controlled and surprisingly subdued manner".

+Smash Hits was less positive; reviewer Red Starr found that "After the magic of Real Life, this is disappointingly ordinary.
+There's some good instrumental work in the nine long, flowing numbers, but the melodies are weak and the band lack conviction.
+Also, though his lyrics are more direct than last time, Howard Devoto is starting to get more pompous than imaginative."
 On its US release a year later, Richard C. Walls in Creem was also unimpressed: "musically and lyrically this stuff is old hat.
 There's no new wave succinctness here, no economy or irony.
 Just a surfeit of Pink Floydian chord coasting behind bleak and wintry lyrics."